-Step 2: Preparing for the event
+Step 2: Producing the event

 There are policies and guidelines for not only asking someone to speak, but also how to go about booking a speaker as your main event.